exasol/docker-db/README.md

 # Installing custom JDBC drivers

-Starting with version 6.0.7-d1, custom JDBC drivers can be added by uploading them into a bucket.
+Custom JDBC drivers can be added by uploading them into a bucket.
 The bucket and path for the drivers can be configured in each database section of EXAConf.
 The default configuration is:

 ```console
 [DB : DB1]